AEljaa/Smart-Grid-Team-18/Readme.md

 Lastly run the commands `cd client`, then run `npm install` and finally run `npm start` to start the webpage.

-Please see our project write up for more detail regarding the engineering behind the teams design [`Smart_Grid.pdf`](./Smart_Grid.pdf)

 ## Contribution Table

 **Key:** o = Main Contributor; v = Co-Author